micdwill/Evolution-Simulator/README.md

-# Evolutionary Simulation Project
+# Evolution Simulation Project

 ## Overview

 Welcome to the Evolutionary Simulation project!
 This project simulates the dynamic interactions and evolution of two species types: *guys* (creatures) and *trees* (food sources).
 The simulation models how these species evolve over multiple generations through natural selection, competition, predation, and reproduction.

-The project is implemented in C++ and consists of the following core components:
+The project is implemented using C++ for the simulation backend, JavaScript (with Node.js) for the frontend user interface, and Python for generating population graphs.

+## Components

+### Backend (C++)

 - **Guy**: Represents a creature with attributes such as size, speed, food requirement, location, and whether it is a predator.
 - **Tree**: Represents a food source with attributes like height, location, and the number of fruits.
-- **Simulation**: The main class that orchestrates the interaction between guys and trees, handling the evolution process over multiple generations.
+- **Simulation**: Orchestrates the interaction between guys and trees, handling the evolution process over multiple generations.

+### Frontend (JavaScript, CSS, HTML)

+- **index.html**: Provides the user interface for inputting simulation parameters.
+- **script.js**: Handles user input validation, sends data to the server for simulation execution, and displays results back to the user.
+- **server.js**: Node.js server script that handles incoming requests, executes the C++ simulation, and serves the frontend files.
+- **styles.css**: Improves look of user interface

+### Graph Generation (Python)

+- **graphGens.py**: Python script that reads simulation results from `out.csv`, generates a stacked line graph using `matplotlib`, and visualizes the population dynamics of prey and predator species over generations.

 ## Features